-We are making some changes on the 18th Feb 2019 onwards that will cause all existing integrations with Bitbucket to stop working.
+We're making some changes on February 18, 2019 that will cause all existing integrations with Bitbucket to stop working.

 While we currently ask for all permissions, after this we will no longer require: